opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 - Early spotted bugs: thanks to the compiler checking types at compile time
 - Readability: static typing gives the code more structure, making it self-documented and more readable.
-- Rich IDE support: type information allow code editors and IDEs to offer features like code navigation, autocompletion and smarter hints.
+- Rich IDE support: type information allows code editors and IDEs to offer features like code navigation, autocompletion and smarter hints.
 - Safer refactoring: types allows IDEs to know more about your code, and assist you while refactoring large portions of your code base.
 - Type inference: which allows to take advantage of many TypeScript features without even having to declare the variables types.
 - Availability of new and future JavaScript features: TypeScript transpiles many recent [ES6 features](http://es6-features.org/) to plain JavaScript, allowing you to use them event even in platforms that don't support them natively yet.